jdcloudcom/en/documentation/Management/Monitoring/Best-Practices/daily-business-monitoring.md

  1. Enter JD Cloud Console - Monitoring - Resource Monitoring menu, the monitoring list of each resource will be seen.
 ![](https://raw.githubusercontent.com/jdcloudcom/en/Monitoring/image/Cloud-Monitor/Best-Practices/Best-Practices-04.png)
- 2. Click on the “Monitoring Table” in the operation column of each instance, the monitoring data of each metric of the instance will be seen.
+ 2. Click on the "Monitoring Table" in the operation column of each instance, the monitoring data of each metric of the instance will be seen.
 ![](https://raw.githubusercontent.com/jdcloudcom/en/Monitoring/image/Cloud-Monitor/Best-Practices/Best-Practices-05.png)
  **Set Alarm Rules**

- 1. Enter JD Cloud Console - Monitoring menu, the monitoring list of each resource will be seen, click on the “Alarm Rules” in the operation column of each instance.
-Click on “Add Alarm Rules” to create alarm rules.
+ 1. Enter JD Cloud Console - Monitoring menu, the monitoring list of each resource will be seen, click on the "Alarm Rules" in the operation column of each instance.
+Click on "Add Alarm Rules" to create alarm rules.
 ![](https://raw.githubusercontent.com/jdcloudcom/en/Monitoring/image/Cloud-Monitor/Best-Practices/Best-Practices-06.png)
- 2. Enter the monitoring item, statistical period, statistical method, calculation method, threshold, duration, add alarm rules and contacts, and click on “OK”.
+ 2. Enter the monitoring item, statistical period, statistical method, calculation method, threshold, duration, add alarm rules and contacts, and click on "OK".
 ![](https://raw.githubusercontent.com/jdcloudcom/en/Monitoring/image/Cloud-Monitor/Best-Practices/Best-Practices-07.png)